Shot glass: History

-Types of shot glasses

-Cheater glass

-These glasses are for those wary of heavy drinking, or for establishments which want to cheat their patrons into thinking they are being given more than they are in reality.
-Their bottoms are sturdy and thick, so they give the illusion of a plain shot glass, when in reality they only hold two-thirds as much liquid.

-Single glass

-A single shot glass holds a full shot.

-Fluted glass

-A fluted glass is a type of shot glass with a basic fluting featured on the base of the glass.

-Pony glass

-Pony glasses can only hold about an ounce (30 ml) of fluid each but are normally used while mixing drinks into a larger glass.

-Tall shot glass

-Tall shot glasses are taller, but narrower.
-They are sometimes also known as shooter glasses.

-Rounded glass

-In rounded shot glasses, the walls of the glass curve down leaving a 10 centimetre difference between the lip of the glass and the bottom rim of the glass.
-They are popular in Europe.

 Shot-measuring tools

 Jigger

 A jigger, also known as a measure, is a bartending tool used to measure liquor, which is typically then poured into a glass or cocktail shaker.

 The term jigger in the sense of a small cup or measure of spirits or wine originates in the U.S. in the early 19th century.
 Many references from the 1800s describe the "jigger boss" providing jiggers of whiskey to Irish immigrant workers who were digging canals in the U.S. Northeast.

-The style of double-ended jigger common today, made of stainless steel with two unequal sized opposing cones in an hourglass shape, was patented in 1893 by Cornelius Dungan of Chicago.
+The style of double-ended jigger common today, made of stainless steel with two unequal-sized opposing cones in an hourglass shape, was patented in 1893 by Cornelius Dungan of Chicago.
 Typically, one cone measures a regulation single shot, and the other some fraction or multiple—with the actual sizes depending on local laws and customs.